 B Bar Ranch

-B Bar Ranch, located in the incredibly scenic Tom Miner Basin, offers groomed trails designed for the whole family.
-Cost is $10 per person.
-Backcountry cabins are available for $50 a person.
-After a fun day on the trails, relax and enjoy the friendly western hospitality back at the ranch.
+B Bar Ranch, located in the incredibly scenic Tom Miner Basin, offers a number of groomed trails ranging from beginner to expert.
+Cost is $10 per person for day use; backcountry cabins are available for $50 per person.
+For a truly special winter getaway, treat yourself to a variety of front country accommodations at the guest ranch.

 Directions: Take I-90 to Livingston, MT (Exit # 333).
 Head South on U.S. Highway 89, following signs to Yellowstone National Park.
 Turn right 36 miles south of Livingston (17 miles north of Gardiner.)
 Turn west on Tom Miner Creek Road near mile marker #17.
 Cross the Yellowstone River on Carbella Bridge.
 Turn left at the 'T' and continue 8.5 miles to the B Bar Ranch entrance on the right side of the road.
 Continue another mile to ranch headquarters.